benjam1n-w/power-platform-portfolio/project-3-vendor-demand-app/README.md

-# Project 3 — Vendor Demand Submission Power App
+# Project 3 — Vendor Demand Management Solution

 ## Overview
 This project is a Power Apps + Power Automate solution designed to streamline